Vyral/base-template/_posts/2018-09-27-why-transactions-fall-through.md

 **1. Inspection processes**, or whatever comes up during radon tests, pest inspections, etc.

-**2. Financial changes of the buyer.** If the buyer’s financial situation changes before or on day of settlement, the bank could withdraw their commitment to loaning the actual money.
+**2. Financial changes of the buyer.** If the buyer’s financial situation changes before or on the day of settlement, the bank could withdraw their commitment to loaning the actual money.

 **3. Appraisal issues.**